|

 usually there's a metal "tang" that is pushed down

-(or up depending on the manufacturer) to slide the score wheel backwards towards
+(or up or sideways depending on the manufacturer) to slide the score wheel backwards towards

 you.
 Then I use some mild soapy water to wipe each of the wheels which usually works